-In "Soft?", MoMu will present work by this first generation for the first time in dialogue with contemporary artists such as Kati Heck, Nel Aerts, Anton Cotteleer, Sven ‘t Jolle, Klaas Rommelaere, Christoph Hefti, Stéphanie Baechler, and Kirstin Arndt.
+In "Soft?", MoMu will present work by this first generation for the first time in dialogue with contemporary artists such as Kati Heck, Nel Aerts, Anton Cotteleer, Sven ‘t Jolle, Klaas Rommelaere, Christoph Hefti, Stéphanie Baechler, Wiesi Will and Kirstin Arndt.

 This younger generation expresses themselves unapologetically and freely in textiles, often combined with other media.
 This sense of freedom is owed to the battle fought by that first generation, as well the changing perception of art criticism where the quality of an artwork has little to do with style or medium, but all to do with artistic intention.

 "Soft?" is about the freedom with which artists move between various media, about unexpected textile applications, about tactility and aversion, about the textures and the skin of sculptures.

-In October and November 2018, PLUS-ONE Gallery, Gallery Sofie Van De Velde, Gallery Geukens & De Vil and DMW Art Space will also join "Soft?", and unexpected installations by young artists will create a dialogue with passers-by at various locations across Antwerp.
+In October and November 2018, PLUS-ONE Gallery, Gallery Sofie Van de Velde, Geukens & De Vil and DMW Art Space will also join "Soft?", and unexpected installations by young artists will create a dialogue with passers-by at various locations across Antwerp.

 Kati Heck, Dreimal Selbst mit Magier, 2016.
 Poto: Courtesy Tim Van Laere Gallery